 2. Assume cold weather will take care of your problem.

 Did you realize grubs can burrow into the ground?
 Like snakes or worms, they can go deep below the soil and protect themselves from freezing temperatures.
 Grubs can go up to a foot below the surface, and what do they live on?
 That’s right.
-All winter, they’re feasting on your yard’s root system.
+All winter, they feast on your yard’s root system.
 A large infestation can do enough damage to kill your grass off entirely, or at least make it weak enough for other problems to begin.

 3. Assume thin, yellow grass will be the worst of your problems.

-Some homeowners don’t really care about the shape of their lawns.
+Finally, some homeowners don’t really care about the shape of their lawns.
 Chances are, they hate their neighbors, or maybe they’re just never home.
 If this is you, the idea of grubs taking out your grass may come as a relief.
 Less grass means less time spent mowing and the perfect reason to turn the yard into a rock garden.
 Unfortunately, things just aren’t that simple.
 Sooner or later, those grubs turn into beetles.
 There are many different kinds, but they’re pests, and they invite other problems to your yard.
 Bugs invite spiders, bats, raccoons and birds onto your property, along with a host of other invasive creatures.
 Investing in effective grub control can manage a wide range of problems.

-Have an out-of-control grub problem in your lawn?
+So, do you have an out-of-control grub problem in your lawn?
 Let Think Green Lawn Care rectify it today.
 Call (678) 648-2556 to get a free quote to handle the grub problem in your lawn.